ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads that are designed to make concurrent applications both simpler and more scalable.
 Pre-existing Java threads were based on operating system threads, which proved insufficient to meet the demands of modern concurrency.
 Applications such as databases or web servers should serve millions of concurrent requests, but the Java runtime cannot efficiently handle more than a few thousand.
 If programmers continue to use threads as the unit of concurrency, they will severely limit the throughput of their applications.
-Alternatively, they can switch to various _asynchronous_ APIs, which are more difficult to develop, debug and understand, but which do not block operating system threads and therefore provide much better performance.
+Alternatively, they can switch to various _asynchronous_ APIs ([futures/promises](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), [reactive streams](https://github.com/aliakh/demo-java-reactive-streams/blob/master/readme.md), etc.), which are more difficult to develop, debug and understand, but which do not block operating system threads and therefore provide much better performance.

 The main goal of virtual threads is to add user-space threads managed by the Java runtime, which would be used alongside the existing heavyweight, kernel-space threads managed by operating systems.
 Virtual threads are much more lightweight than kernel-mode threads in memory usage, and the overhead of context switching and blocking among them is close to zero.
 Programmers can create millions of virtual threads in a single JVM instance, and get better performance using much simpler _synchronous blocking_ code.